 ‘[My anxiety] tried to bury me.
 It didn’t know I was a seed.’ -unknown”

 This story was submitted to Love What Matters by Jordan Corcoran of Pittsburg, PA.
-You can follow her journey about mental illness on Instagram and Facebook here.
-A version of this story appeared on her website, Listen, Lucy Submit your own story here, and subscribe to our free email newsletter for our best stories.
+You can follow her journey about mental illness on Instagram and Facebook.
+Be sure to subscribe to our free email newsletter for our best stories.